 All UK and EU students who apply fo an SLC loan will automatically be considered for a Cambridge Bursary of up to £3500.

 All new undergraduates should have completed a College Fee Status form and return this to the Tutorial Officer, with a copy of their passport or birth certificate.

 If you are a UK student, starting your course in 2016, and will be receiving a loan for fees or maintenance, you will be sent a Financial Notification Form which advises you of the loan you will receive, and the amount you need to pay to the College for fees (if fees are not covered by a loan).
-New undergraduates should send one copy to the Tutorial Officer, Ms Karin Bane, preferably prior to arrival in College or as soon as possible after arrival.
+New undergraduates should send one copy to the Tutorial Officer, Louise Ranger, preferably prior to arrival in College or as soon as possible after arrival.
 In subsequent years, the form should be given to Mrs Linda Hoayun, the Student Finance Officer or Mrs Theresa Brooks, Deputy Finance Manager.

 If you are a UK student and returning to College for your 2nd, 3rd or 4th year in 2016 you should consult the GOV.UK website for details of how to apply for this year’s financial assessment.
 This must be done every year of your course and as early as possible in the summer.

 If you wish to apply for a loan and/or grant payments of grants for living expenses from any other public bodies for UK, EU and Overseas students, where these are sent to the College, will be made to students when the cheques are received: please attend the Student Finance Office during normal working hours to collect these.

 All tuition fees are collected through the College.
 Approved fees for UK and EU students are charged termly in advance and those not paid directly by the SLC/SAAS loans should be paid to the College at the start of term.
 If the payment of fees in advance causes you hardship, you should call on your Tutor immediately.